mutaimwiti/rbactl/examples/postgres/README.md

 The application permissions are defined in the `permissions` directory.
 Each permission file is given the name of the entity it represents on the system.
 Permissions are defined as an object with the keys representing actions and the values representing the definition of the permission.
-On a system with many entities the best approach is to define each permission on a separate file and load them using the `loadPermissions` method.
-On a small system they can be defined on a single file.
+On a small system the best approach is to define all permissions in one file as a nested object and parse them using the `parsePermissions` method.
 In this example we define permissions for `article`, `permission`, `role` and `user` which are system entities.

 #### Policies